mbodiai/embodied-agents/README.md

 # mbodied agents

 **mbodied agents** is a toolkit for integrating large multi-modal models into existing robot stacks with just a few lines of code.
-It provides a consistent interface for calling different AI models, handling multimodal data, and is configurable to any observation and action space.
+It provides consistency, reliability, scalability and is configurable to any observation and action space.

 <img src="assets/new_demo.gif" alt="Demo GIF" style="width: 550px;">